opensciencegrid/tarball-client/README.md

 **Requirements:**

-You must have Docker installed on your machine and be a member of the `docker` Unix group.
+You must have Docker installed on your machine and be a member of the `docker` Unix group;
-Podman is currently not supported, since the container needs to be run in privileged mode in order to create chroots.
+alternatively, you can use Podman but you must be `root`.
+This is because the container needs to be run in privileged mode in order to create chroots and mount `/proc`.

 **Instructions:**